rfuzzo/MorrowindPlusPlus/fundamentals/quests.md

 ⭐ [**The Publicans**](https://www.nexusmods.com/morrowind/mods/45410)\
 Fixes several places in the vanilla game that are set up like inns, but in which Bethesda for some reason forgot to add the option to rent a room in.

+* On MO2 installation, check the following options in the installer:
+  * [x] 00 Core

 ⭐ [**Dual Faction Membership for NPCs**](https://www.nexusmods.com/morrowind/mods/49885)\
 NPCs that actually belong to two factions will reflect this in their dialogue.